semaphoreci/docs/artifacts_5d5e96312c7d3a7920be616a.md

 ## Job Artifacts

-Each job has an artifact store that you can access on the job page.
-Look for “Job Artifacts” button.
+Each job has an artifact store that you can access from the job page by clicking Look for “Job Artifacts” button.
 The main use-case for job level artifacts is storing of logs, screenshots and other types of files that make debugging easier.